Ozzie Albies Player Props: Braves vs. Rockies

 Rockies Pitching Rankings

-- The 7.6 strikeouts per nine innings put together by the Rockies pitching staff ranks 29th in the league.
+- The Rockies have the 29th-ranked team ERA across all MLB pitching staffs (5.23).

-- The Rockies have the 29th-ranked team ERA among all MLB pitching staffs (5.18).
+- The Rockies allow the fifth-most home runs in baseball (94 total, 1.3 per game).

-- Rockies pitchers combine to give up 91 total home runs at a rate of 1.3 per game (to rank 25th in the league).
+- Seabold (1-2 with a 4.70 ERA and 42 strikeouts in 53 2/3 innings pitched) makes the start for the Rockies, his ninth of the season.

-- Lamet gets the start for the Rockies, his fourth of the season.
-He is 1-3 with a 10.80 ERA and 26 strikeouts through 21 2/3 innings pitched.
+- The righty last pitched on Monday against the Boston Red Sox, when he went six innings, allowing one earned run while giving up six hits.

-- The right-hander's last time out came on Sunday against the San Diego Padres, when he went five innings, surrendering two earned runs while allowing six hits.
+- The 27-year-old has an ERA of 4.70, with 7 strikeouts per nine innings, in 15 games this season.
+Opponents have a .265 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.